-- A. This item is measured and paid for by square foot at the contract unit price bid for "Concrete Valley Gutters".
+- A. This item is measured and paid for by the square foot at the contract unit price bid for "Concrete Valley Gutters".
 Price and payment are full compensation for all material, excavation, backfill, curing of concrete, pre-molded mastic material, reinforcing steel, equipment, tools and labor, and for the performance of all work and incidentals necessary to complete this item. - 1.
-Payment is made under:
+Payment is made under Concrete Valley Gutters per square foot.